Kajabi/sage-lib/readme/CICD.md

 # Continuous Integration, Deployment, Versioning, and Releases

-Continuous Integration is being handled by GitHub Actions with deployments going to Heroku.
+Continuous Integration is being handled by GitHub Actions with deployments going to EKS.
 Lerna is integrated into the Pipeline to allow for automatic Versioning, Changelogs, and Releases.

 ## Jobs

 ### lint-test-build

 The `lint-build-test` job is reponsible for verifying the integrity of the suite.
 It ensures all linting, testing, and build procedures pass before allowing a merge.
 This job is run as part of every PR and push to `main`.

-*NOTE: Do not ever push to `main` directly*

-[Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps) have been integrated on every PR.
-They will only show the main Rails Documentation Site.

 ### release-and-deploy